Recent Accounting Standards and Accounting Policies

 |Accounting Changes [Text Block]||

-We assess the adoption impacts of recently issued accounting standards by the Financial Accounting Standards Board on our financial statements and below describe impacts from newly adopted standards, as well as material updates to our previous assessments, if any, from our 2018 Form 10-K.
+We assess the adoption impacts of recently issued accounting standards by the Financial Accounting Standards Board on our financial statements.
+The sections below describe impacts from newly adopted standards as well as material updates to our previous assessments, if any, from our 2017 Form 10-K.

 ACCOUNTING STANDARDS ADOPTED